amora479/website/content/bju/cps230/homework/hw3.md

 * The ``description'' column should contain
     1. the name of the parameter/local variable stored in that slot, or
     1. a description of its special role (e.g., `saved RBP', `return address')

+**We've discussed two methods of representing the stack.
+One method involved creating shadow space and putting the first four params in registers.
+The second method involved just pushing all the parameters onto the stack.
+You may use either method.**

 | Address | Value | Description |
 | --- | --- | --- |